-Issue: At the present time, only one school is allowing SICIL to provide input to Transition Coordinators and parents at the NYC department of Education.
+Issue: At the present time, only three Staten Island schools are allowing SICIL to provide input to Transition Coordinators and parents at transition meetings.

-Activities: The executive director will collaborate with Joanne Ward, Director of Parent to Parent to develop a power point a presentation to parents of special education students and transition coordinators preparing them for transition into adult life after high school using the independent living philosophy.
+• The executive director will advocate with High School Principals to allow SICIL staff to attend transition meetings in order to provide input to transition coordinators, parents and students regard8hg transition into adult life after high school using the independent living philosophy.

-Goal: New York City Department of Education will change its policies and procedures to routinely include SICIL staff as well as materials on Independent Living Centers, ACCES-VR and community based services in the development of transition plans for students with disabilities.
+Goal: Two more high schools will change their policies and procedures to routinely include SICIL staff as well as materials on Independent Living Centers, ACCES-VR and community based services in the development of transition plans for students with disabilities.